Singular set of a Levi-flat hypersurface is Levi-flat

 \begin{lemma} Let $H \subset \C^N$ be an irreducible Levi-flat local real-hypervariety and $\sF$ a possibly singular codimension one holomorphic foliation defined on a neighborhood of $H$.
 Suppose that there is an open subset $G \subset H^*$ such that $\sF$ extends the Levi-foliation of $G$.
 Then $\sF$ extends the Levi-foliation of $H^*$. \end{lemma}

 \begin{proof} By analytic continuation we see that $\sF$ extends the foliation of the whole topological component of $H^*$ that contains $G$.

-Therefore, it will be enough to show that if $H$ is irreducible as a germ at some point $p \in H$ and $\sF$ extends the Levi-foliation of some topological component $H'$ of $H^*$ such that $p \in \overline{H'}^{\mathit{rel}}$, then $\sF$ extends the Levi-foliation of $H^*$ near $p$.
+Therefore, it is enough to show that if $H$ is irreducible as a germ at some point $p \in H$ and $\sF$ extends the Levi-foliation of some topological component $H'$ of $H^*$ such that $p \in \overline{H'}^{\mathit{rel}}$, then $\sF$ extends the Levi-foliation of $H^*$ near $p$.
 The global result then follows.

 In some small neighborhood $U$ of $p$, $\sF$ is defined by a 1-form $\omega$.
 Suppose that $r(z,\bar{z})$ is the defining function for $H$ in $U$ and suppose that $H \cap U$ is irreducible.
 That $\sF$ extends the Levi-foliation of $H' \cap U$ is the same as saying that $\partial r \wedge \omega$ vanishes on $H' \cap U$.
 As $H \cap U$ is irreducible, then $\partial r \wedge \omega$ must vanish on all of $H \cap U$ and hence the result follows. \end{proof}